| 7.4 Stone cut procedure

 of other notes about the eventual thickness variations of the bridge, which anyhow was

 most likely to be quite regular for this peculiar matter.
+Already from this preliminary overview it should be

 clear that the archivolt is not a regular solid figure and that, for the stone cut, a